 Chapter 10 includes a keyword index.

-Conclusion: The guide shows the implementation of a life cycle approach based on quality risk management with regard to the development, validation and control of cleaning.
-New terms and abbreviations not yet listed in regulatory documents are somewhat irritating.
-The integration of "modern" methods, such as DoE and PAT for cleaning validation is also very future-oriented.
-What is surprising is the clear statement, with reference to Annex 15, that after a risk analysis, visual cleanability can also be regarded as the sole cleaning validation criterion.
-Whereby the corresponding passage in Annex 15 on visual cleanings is: It is generally unacceptable that this criterion is used alone.
-Does this really correspond to the interpretation of the ASTM Guide?
+Conclusion: The guide shows the implementation of a life cycle approach based on quality risk management with regard to the development, validation and control of cleaning very well.
+New terms and abbreviations not yet listed in regulatory documents are remarkable.
+The integration of "modern" methods, such as DoE and PAT for cleaning validation is future-oriented.
+Interesting is the section regaring the visually clean-criterion as a solely acceptance criteron in cleaning validation with reference to Annex 15.
+Concerning this the EMA Q &A document could as the circumstances require help to discuss this with GMP inspectors.

 The Standard Guide for Science-Based and Risk-Based Cleaning Processes Development and Validation with the label E3106-18 can be purchased on the ASTM website.